VICEMedia/exercise-frontend/README.md

 - A url with http://{{page_url}}?id=b2 should have the second show selected on page reload.
 - When clicking between shows, hitting “Back” and “Forward” on the browser will also update the url, cover image, title, and episode count according to the show id.
 - The minimum width of the screen is 320px.
 The horizontal breakpoint is at 980px.
 Build with a mobile first approach.
+- Bonus: Get this application into a hosted environment.
+This will include hosting the JSON for the shows and fetching this data.